davidtorroija/vue-test-products/README.md

 yarn start
 ```
 ## Primary tasks
-- There should be a counter in the page that shows how many items are being
+- The user should be able to sort the items on the list.
-displayed.
+- On a page refresh action, it should display the last state of the list.
+- Show a message when no results.
-- Each item should have the actions: edit and delete.
+- ~~Each item should have the actions: edit and delete.
 Edit allows a user to update the
 image of an item and the description text.
 Delete allows a user to remove an item
-from the list and update the counter.
+from the list and update the counter.~~
+- ~~There should be a counter in the page that shows how many items are being
+displayed~~.
 - ~~A functionality to add a new item should exist.
 This functionality consists of a form to
 upload an image (jpg, gif and png extensions of 320px x 320px size) and a
 description text (max chars 300).~~
-- The user should be able to sort the items on the list.
 - ~~All the actions of the application should be done without refreshing the page (sort,
 add, edit and delete) and saved immediately.~~
-- On a page refresh action, it should display the last state of the list.
-- Show a message when no results.

 ## Changelog
+- Sort items on the FE (if I have time will do this on the BE)
+- Editing an item is working!
 - Improved the UI of the dashboard
 - Added paste hook to avoid pasting css in the text area.
 - Preview the image in the modal